Eyongtarh/Sahab-Workshop/README.md

 ## Deployment to GitHub Pages

 This site is deployed to GitHub pages.
-Theprocedure is viz:
+The procedure is viz:
 - Go to GitHub repository and click on Settings.
 - At the left side, click on pages.
 - At the source section drop-down menu, select the Main Branch